jsdclxvi/Reforestation/README.md

-## “My Dog has no nose.”
-“How does he smell?”
-“Awful”
+## Why did the feline fail the lie detector test?
+Because he be lion.